JanFuhrmann/Autoclicker/README.md

 # Autoclicker
 This simple autoclicker originally was created for clickerheroes.com as a fun project.
-It allows to configure the amount of mouse clicks and also trigger key presses.
+It allows to configure the amount of mouse clicks and also triggers key presses.
-<b>Text</b>
 Automatically clicks the mouse or presses a certain key for you.
-Features
+# Features
     Click where the cursor is
     Configure how many times the Bot is desired to click Press keys certain times